-The Department of Theatre Arts calls a committee meeting to determine whether or not a retiring faculty/staff member shall be designated as emeriti.
+The Department of Theatre and Dance calls a committee meeting to determine whether or not a retiring faculty/staff member shall be designated as emeriti.
 A majority of those present is required to allow for this designation.
-Within the department the designation is two complimentary tickets to any UWL Theatre and Dance production.
+Within the department the designation is two complimentary tickets to all UWL Theatre and Dance productions.
 In making this determination the Department follows the University policy as outlined at https://kb.uwlax.edu/104323